salekaihtimet/compositor/README.md

 # compositor
 A patch for Pure Data for easier composing.
+Uses 12-tone scales and relies on modal theory.

-It sorts scales and stuff and prints them out in different styles.
-Also, basic sequencing is involved.
-Some intersequential comparitions also.
+Sorts scales and stuff and prints them out in various styles.

+Basic sequencing is involved with some intersequential comparing.

 The patch is in finnish.
 The relevant parts are obvious to people who know their modal theory.